thekaiz3n/timewizard/README.md

 BAR_PROGRESS="yes"
 ```
 #### Screen locker
-If configured after the finish the screen is locked
+If configured after the finish the screen is locked.
 ```
 # Default locker command
 locker=""